-Evaluate the proficiency for each analyte and method in use by periodically analyzing laboratory check samples.
+Evaluate proficiency for each analyte and method in use by periodically analyzing laboratory check samples.
 To determine each method's percent recovery, use either check samples containing known amounts of the analytes of interest supplied by an outside organization or else blind additions prepared independently in the laboratory.

-In general, method performance is established before a method is used to generate usable data; acceptable percent recovery consists of values that fall within the established acceptance range.
-For example, if the acceptable range of recovery for a substance is 85% to 115%, then analysts are expected to achieve a recovery within that range on all laboratory check samples and to take corrective action if results are outside it.
+In general, method performance is established beforehand; acceptable percent recovery consists of values that fall within the established acceptance range.
+For example, if the acceptable range of recovery for a substance is 85 to 115%, then analysts are expected to achieve a recovery within that range on all laboratory check samples and to take corrective action if results are outside it.